 Has lurid fiction like the movie Iron Sky any basis in fact?
 Everyone knows that WW2 Germany developed rockets far in advance of the Allies, but some argue that in 1945 the Third Reich was on the verge of developing a space program!

 In the past few years stories of other, more amazing schemes from the Third Reich have appeared, stories of intercontinental missiles and orbiting spaceplanes (all adorned with swastikas).
-These started on the internet (for example, until recently Wikipedia’s article on the Aggregate rocket family used to state that several Luftwaffe pilots made space flights in 1945 until saner editors prevailed) and since have spread to books and TV documentaries.
+These started on the internet (for example, a few years ago Wikipedia’s article on the Aggregate rocket family used to state that several Luftwaffe pilots made space flights in 1945 until saner editors prevailed) and since have spread to books and TV documentaries.
 Are there the slightest grains of truth in these tales of Nazis in space?

 Yet impressive though it was, the A4 was not (except in Hitler’s dreams) a war-winning weapon, its range and destructiveness were adequate for a European war, but not for a global conflagration.
 Aware of this, von Braun and his team had investigated longer ranged A4 derivatives.
-One result was the A9, a winged A4, which was intended to glide up to 800km (497 miles) from its launch site, but von Braun was thinking on a yet more grandiose scale.
+One result was the A9, an improved, winged A4 (in 1944 a couple of A4s were lashed up with wings, a configuration called A4b, to test the A9’s aerodynamics), which was intended to glide up to 800km (497 miles) from its launch site, but von Braun was thinking on a yet more grandiose scale.

 Further decrying the modern myths, the combined A9/10 vehicles were not meant to launch payloads into orbit.
-However von Braun did claim that during the war that he had designed a reusable orbital space vehicle to assemble and service a wheel-shaped space station.
-This seems to have been a lie aimed at his US Army captors perhaps to help sell his services to them.
-He called the spacecraft and its launch vehicle the A11/12 and they appear to have actually been designed when he was in detention in 1946.
+However during his internment by the American military von Braun did claim that during the war he had designed a reusable orbital space vehicle to assemble and service a wheel-shaped space station.
+This seems to have been a lie aimed to promote his abilities to his US Army captors, perhaps to help sell his services to them.
+He called the conceptual spacecraft and its launch vehicle the A11/12 and they appear to have actually been designed while he was in detention in 1946.
 Again this project was never built and was far beyond 1940s technology, designed without later knowledge of high-speed aerodynamics and atmospheric heating, the craft as planned would have disintegrated in flight had it been launched.

 The other great Nazi “space project” was Eugene Sänger’s Silbervogel (Silverbird) or “Antipodal Bomber”, a fully-fledged spaceplane.
-Sänger (1905-64) was a gifted engineer who had been investigating supersonic flight and rocket engines since the early 1930s.
-At this time he sketched plans for a rocket-powered supersonic passenger aircraft (note that contemporary airliners were mainly biplanes which cruised at 160 km/h or so).
-Offered a post by the Luftwaffe (the Nazi armed forces jealously guarded their pet projects from each other; von Braun was employed by the army and later the SS, he and Sanger were kept ignorant of each other’s work), Sänger remodeled this civilian vehicle into an extraordinary bomber.
+Sänger (1905-64), Nazi “Germany’s other rocket genius“, was a gifted engineer who had been investigating supersonic flight and rocket engines since the early 1930s, he continued this sort of forward-thinking throughout his career; by the 1950s he was designing starships.
+In the 1930s he sketched plans for a rocket-powered supersonic passenger aircraft (note that contemporary airliners were mainly biplanes which cruised at 160 km/h or so).
+Offered a post by the Luftwaffe (the Nazi armed forces jealously guarded their pet projects from each other; von Braun was employed by the army and later the SS, he and Sanger were kept largely ignorant of each other’s work- the pair only met twice), Sänger remodeled this civilian vehicle into an extraordinary bomber.

-A flattened metal cigar 28m long with stubby wings, a Silverbird would have begun its mission pushed along a 3 km (2 mile) long monorail track somewhere in Germany by a large rocket-powered sled.
+A flattened metal cigar 28m long with stubby wings and a pressurized cockpit in its pointed nose , a Silverbird would have begun its mission pushed along a 3 km (2 mile) long monorail track somewhere in Germany by a large rocket-powered sled.
 Once airborne, the craft’s pilot would ignite its large rocket motor accelerating it to ten times the speed of sound.
-Gliding over the Atlantic, the Silverbird would drop up to eight tonnes of bombs (claims that it was meant to carry a nuclear device are once again recent inventions) on targets in the eastern US, before traversing the whole American continent.
-As it flew it would make a series of hops, soaring out of the atmosphere, then diving back.
-Each time it skipped into space it would lose velocity and radiate the heat generated by its hypersonic flight, avoiding the need for a heatshield.
+Gliding over the Atlantic, the Silverbird would drop up to eight tonnes of bombs (once again claims that it was meant to carry a nuclear device have been made up recently) on targets in the eastern US, before traversing the whole American continent.
+As it flew it would make a series of hops, soaring high out of the atmosphere, then diving back in a rollercoaster-like flightpath.
+Each time it skipped into space it would lose velocity and radiate some of the heat generated by its hypersonic flight, avoiding the need for a heatshield.
 Finally it would land on a runway somewhere in the Pacific (presumably on some Japanese-occupied island) where a second track would launch it back to the Fatherland.

 I should also mention, but only briefly as they are nonsense, the wilder still ideas that the Teutonic supermen were planning an orbiting battle station (das Todesstern?) to focus intense beams of sunlight onto terrestrial targets or even invented anti-gravity devices and installed them in a fleet of flying saucers.
 Apart from the sheer foolishness of this latter theory, some of its promoters are deeply sinister apologists for Hitler’s regime who deserve only to be ignored.
 Parodying this nonsense seems to the aim of the Iron Sky movie.